jeftegoes/AwsOverview/AWS S3.md

 - **Recommended for files > 100MB, must use for files > 5GB**.
 - Can help parallelize uploads (speed up transfers).

+### 16.1.1.
+Sample multipart upload calls

+- For this example, assume that you are generating a multipart upload for a 100 GB file.
+- In this case, you would have the following API calls for the entire process.
+- There would be a total of 1002 API calls.
+  - A `CreateMultipartUpload` call to start the process.
+  - 1000 individual `UploadPart` calls, each uploading a part of 100 MB, for a total size of 100 GB
+  - A `CompleteMultipartUpload` call to finish the process.

 ## 16.2.
 S3 Transfer Acceleration

 - **Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront's globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.**